PlotkinLab/Reservoir-REMD/README.md

 ## Reference
 The development of Reservoir-REMD GROMACS is funded by academic research grants.
-To help us fund development, we humbly ask that you cite the GROMACS papers:
+To help us fund development, we humbly ask that you cite the following papers:

 Shawn Hsueh, Steven Plotkin "Accelarate the ensemble generation of cyclic peptide by Reservoir REMD" (in preparation)